w3c/mathml/docs/accessibility.md

         </mrow>
     </mrow>
 </math>
  Many people find this too large to understand if read uninterrupted from start to finish.
 Techniques for navigation are supported by many screen readers, but techniques differ and features such as outlines and ellison are under active investigation.
+If this content were in a button (e.g, "Click on the correct solution"), does navigability of the math become not possible/illegal?
  </li>
 <li>
 <b>Synchronized highlighting of text/math with speech</b> Tools such as TextHELP! and ZoomText both support highlighting of text as it is spoken.
 The same features should work with math, and are currently supported in <a src="https://mathshare.benetech.org">Mathshare</a>.